BZoennchen/supercollider-book/chapters/supercollider/ugens.md

 {SinOsc.kr(1).poll}.play
 ```

+I will talk more about sampling in section [Sampling](sec-sampling).

 ## Categories

-[SuperCollider (SC)](https://supercollider.github.io/) provides us with over 250 different ``UGen``-classes which are client-side representations of the unit generators.
+[SuperCollider](https://supercollider.github.io/) provides us with over 250 different ``UGen``-classes which are representations of the unit generators that will be executed on the server.
 They can be categorized into:

 + sources (periodic, aperiodic)